ricardomontanha/consulting/_posts/2025-02-06-nacionalidade-europeia.md

 ## Getting Started

-[Getting Started]({{ site.github.url }}{% post_url 2016-10-10-getting-started %}): getting started with installing Millennial, whether you are completely new to using Jekyll, or simply just migrating to a new Jekyll theme.
+[Início]({{ site.github.url }}{% post_url 2025-02-06-inicio %}): getting started with installing Millennial, whether you are completely new to using Jekyll, or simply just migrating to a new Jekyll theme.

 ## Example Content